jj5/LTSpice_on_Linux_Debian__How_to_install_and_use/README.md

 Make great analog designs

 ## Description
-This are the steps to install and use LTspice 64 bits on Linux Ubuntu 20.04 . <br>
+These are steps to install and use LTspice 64-bit on Linux Debian 12 (bookworm).<br>

 ## Installation